veritise/veritise-node/README.md

 veritise-node run -d
 ```

-NOTE: Please open 7900 and 3000 for communication with network
+IMPORTANT: Please open 7900 and 3000 for communication with network

 If you need to start fresh, you many need to sudo remove the target folder (docker volumes dirs may be created using sudo).
 Example: